 Prepare for Launch Flight experiments will be powered on and readied for flight.
-Target launch time is in the morning.
+Target launch time is in the morning shortly after sunrise with minimal cloud cover and no rain.
 Launch & Ascent Experiments will ascend through the troposphere into the stratosphere for approximately 1 hour.
 During this time, experiments will be powered-on and can collect data.
+Experiments are powered on for -40 minutes prior to launch.
 Float Altitude Upon reaching the target altitude of approximately 70,000 - 95,000 feet, the experiments will float and gather data for at least 4 - 8 hours.
-Termination & Descent After 4-8 hours at float altitude, power to the experiments will be turned off, the balloon will release from the gondola, a parachute will deploy and the experiments descend.
+Termination & Descent After 4-8 hours at float altitude, power to the experiments will be turned off, the balloon will release from the gondola, a parachute will deploy and the experiments will descend until touch-down.
 Landing & Recovery Experiments land, the location is tracked, and best efforts will be made to recover the experiments and mail them back to teams.